Vaibhav5012/LeetcodeAI/README.md

 - [ ] **WhatsApp Reminder Service**: Send automated daily reminders to solve LeetCode problems using the **Twilio API**.
 - [ ] **Automated Call Alerts**: Trigger automated phone calls using **ElevenLabs** and Twilio if a user hasn't solved their daily problem by a specific time.
-- [❌] **Multi-platform Publishing**: Add support for publishing to Medium, Hashnode, or an existing personal blog/website.
+- [x] **Multi-platform Publishing**: Add support for publishing to Medium, Hashnode, or an existing personal blog/website.
 - [ ] **Customizable Prompts**: Allow users to configure the prompt used by Gemini so they can customize the tone and style of the generated blog post.
 - [ ] **Support for Other Coding Platforms**: Extend support to platforms like HackerRank, Codeforces, or GeeksforGeeks.
 - [ ] **Dashboard/Stats Page**: Create a simple dashboard to track the number of problems solved, posts published, and consistency streaks.